Life in the UK Test

 Study note

-Rebuilding Britain after the Second World War required a great deal of labour.
-The government encouraged workers from Ireland and other parts of Europe to come and help, and in 1948 people from the West Indies were invited to come and work.
-During the 1950s further workers were recruited, including bus drivers from the West Indies and workers from India and Pakistan, and later Bangladesh.
+Workers were first encouraged to come from Ireland and other parts of Europe.
+Then, in 1948, people from the West Indies were invited to come and work, so 1948 is an important date for post-war migration.
+During the 1950s further workers were recruited, including bus drivers from the West Indies and workers from India and Pakistan, and later from Bangladesh.
+So remember that after 1945 workers came from Ireland, the West Indies, India, Pakistan and later Bangladesh.

 Memory tip: After 1945, workers invited from Ireland, the West Indies, India, Pakistan and later Bangladesh.